Lee Nak-yon: Early political career

-Lee entered politics in 2000 "based on his ties with former President Kim Dae-jung he formed while covering politics."
+Lee entered politics in 2000 "based on his ties with former president Kim Dae-jung he formed while covering politics."
 Following his departure from the Dong-a Ilbo he was elected as a member of the National Assembly in 2000 and served for four terms.
-He also served as a spokesperson for former President Roh Moo-hyun when Roh was the president-elect in 2002.
+He also served as a spokesperson for former president Roh Moo-hyun when Roh was the president-elect in 2002.
 Roh chose Lee's draft speech for his presidential inauguration among multiple drafts and delivered the speech without changing a word Lee wrote.
-Lee was only one of two parliamentarians who voted against the impeachment of President Roh despite of different party membership.
+Lee was only one of two parliamentarians who voted against the impeachment of President Roh despite the different party membership.
 Lee is seen as having close ties with key Japanese politicians, having served many years as a senior member in the Korea-Japan Parliamentarians' Union.
 Lee speaks fluent Japanese.

 He left office in the middle of his fourth term in 2014 to successfully run for governor of South Jeolla Province.
 Lee received around 60% approval rating throughout his term before leaving the office in May 2017.
 In addition to securing unprecedented amount of investment to the least developed region in the country, Lee is well known for introducing "100 won taxi" policy which improved mobility of its citizens by funding taxis to drive its citizens to the nearest bus stop for 100 won which is less than a dime.
 He is also known for his love of Makgeolli, a Korean traditional rice wine, which he used to facilitate communication with his provincial government employees who nicknamed him "Manager Lee" for his attention to detail.